harshitha974194/instagram/README.md

 # instagram
-it is a leading social media app
+instagram is a leading social media app